vintlang/vintlang/repl/docs/en/null.md

 // Output: nimevaa nguo
 ```

-The null data type is useful in Nuru when you need to represent an uninitialized, missing, or undefined value in your programs.
+The null data type is useful in vint when you need to represent an uninitialized, missing, or undefined value in your programs.
 By understanding the null data type, you can create more robust and flexible code.